treeman/mining-incorporated/README.md

 Todo
 ====

-* Create a fmt function which formats strings like printf But with improvements:
-    1. Type safe via variable arg templates
-    2. Can do fmt("one: %s", s) with a c++ string s
 * Finalize loading ground types from ground.lua
     * Then use those as references
     * Continue in the same fashion with ores and rooms